-With that crisis averted, and the barracks now burning fiercely, Malone signaled for the attackers to ceasefire.
+With crisis averted, and the barracks now burning fiercely, Malone signaled for the attackers to ceasefire.
 He called out for the RIC garrison to surrender.
 The rising, flickering flames of the barracks lite up the night like the bowels of hell during that tense silence.
 After a short wait, the RIC response came as they cried oud “NO SURRENDER!” and opened fired again.
 Malone signaled for the Volunteers to continue the attack.
-The blaze continued into the night and toward dawn, with the defenders constantly firing grenades toward Clery’s hotel, but each time missing the windows and exploding harmlessly on the street.
+The blaze continued into the night and toward dawn, with the defenders constantly firing grenades toward Clery’s, but each time missing the windows and exploding harmlessly on the street.

-Through the night the RIC continued to refuse to surrender, in spite of the building burning down around them.
+Through the night, the RIC continued to refuse to surrender, in spite of the building burning down around them.
 Near dawn part of the roof collapsed.
-As the sparks flew into the dark sky the Volunteers let out a cheer, but still the constables did not surrender.
+As the sparks flew into the dark sky, the Volunteers let out a cheer, but still the constables did not surrender.
 Their rate of fire lessened more and more as the sun came up, however, until it finally stopped.
 Mills bombs and ammunition could be heard exploding in the ruined building.
 Had they all stayed there and burned to death?

 There was no way the constables could have survived if they stayed in the building, but it was discovered that they had managed to move into a small annex building in the back.
-The sun was up now, and the Volunteers were too low on ammunition to think about laying siege to that out building, especially with RIC or military help likely headed toward Kilmallock.
+The sun was up now, and the Volunteers were too low on ammunition to think about laying siege to that building, especially with RIC or military help likely headed toward Kilmallock.
 The decision was made to retreat.

 (Right: The burned out remnants of the Kilmallock RIC barracks.)

-In the process of withdrawing they suffered their only casualty.
-Ned Tobin went up into the Carroll’s attic to tell Liam Scully and his brother David the unit was retreating.
+In the process of withdrawing, they suffered their only casualty.
+Ned Tobin went up into the attic of the Carroll house to tell Liam Scully and his brother David the unit was retreating.
 "It's a pity to leave now,” Scully said, “it must fall soon".
 As Scully was moving out of the Carroll’s house, he was hit in the neck and collapsed on the ground.
 It may have been one of the last constables left behind in the main barracks that hit him.
 Ned Tobin bravely ran into the street, scooped him up carried him to cover.
 There was no saving him, however, as the bullet had severed his jugular vein.
 The local pastor, Fr.
 Wolfe, gave him the last rites.